Illuminati-society/Illuminati-society.github.io/index.md

 To join the Illuminati:

 1. Click the WhatsApp link below to start your official registration.
-2. Follow the instructions provided by our membership team.
+2. Follow the instructions provided by our membership Agent.
 3. Enjoy access to exclusive discussions, events, and resources within the society.

 [Join the Illuminati via WhatsApp](YOUR_WHATSAPP_LINK_HERE)